aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPT via .NET" h2=".NET API to Export XPS to PPT on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that makes it easy to Render XPS to PPT in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the XPS file format to PPTX.
+This API provides a wide range of features that allow you to manipulate PDF documents, including the ability to convert XPS to PPTX.

+Once the XPS file has been converted to PPTX, the second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPT.
+This API provides a comprehensive set of features for working with presentations, including the ability to convert PPTX to PPT.
+It also offers a range of other features, such as the ability to create, edit, and manipulate presentations, as well as the ability to export presentations to a variety of formats.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render XPS to PPT in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform XPS file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPT.
+By using the powerful File Format Automation APIs provided by Aspose.Total for .NET, you can easily Render XPS to PPT in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to convert the XPS file format to PPTX.
+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPT.
+With these APIs, you can quickly and easily convert XPS to PPT, allowing you to work with presentations in the format of your choice.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}